domenkozar/plone_guide/why_choose_plone.rst

 Because it's Python
 -------------------

 In other words, one reason you may choose Plone is because Plone allows you to write Python code, and writing Python code is fun and satisfying [3]_.
 Why did you choose or not choose Plone?
 Or, why did you quit or not quit using Plone?
-Let me know in the comments.
+Explain in the comments.

 ..
 [1] By building this website with Plone circa early 2000s: http://afni.nimh.nih.gov/.